 Rodney Cline Carew is the son of Olga Teoma and Eric Carew Sr., a painter.
 Carew is a Zonian and was born to an Afro Panamanian mother on a train in the town of Gatún, which, at that time, was in the Panama Canal Zone.
 The train was racially segregated.
 Traveling on the train was Dr. Rodney Cline, who delivered the baby.
 In appreciation for this, his mother named him Rodney Cline Carew.

-When he was younger, and still in Panama, his mother convinced him he could get away from his father if he played baseball.
+When he was younger and still in Panama, his mother convinced him he could escape his father if he played baseball.
 Carew later played semi-professional baseball for the Bronx Cavaliers.
 He was discovered by Minnesota Twins' scout Monroe Katz (whose son, Steve, played with Carew on the Cavaliers).
 Katz then recommended Carew to another Twins' scout, Herb Stein, who arranged a tryout in April 1964, and Carew performed so well that manager Sam Mele finished the tryout early so that the Yankees would not see him.

-Stein, along with Katz, signed Carew to an amateur free agent contract.
+Stein and Katz signed Carew to an amateur free-agent contract.
 Carew was assigned to play second base with the Melbourne (Florida) Twins in the Cocoa Rookie League, starting his minor league career.
 During the 1960s, Carew served a six-year commitment in the United States Marine Corps Reserve as a combat engineer.
 He later said that his military experience helped him in his baseball career.